Can You Take Collagen with Coffee?

 Yes - you can take coffee and collagen together, as long as your coffee is no hotter than 150°.
 Collagen proteins in coffee over that temperature can start to break down, minimising their benefits.
 So, just keep your coffee on the cooler side.

 One of the best collagen with coffee recipes is actually a regular in Jennifer Aniston’s morning routine – that’s pretty good company to keep.
-It’s super simple too, just drop your collagen supplement into your morning cuppa, give it a stir, and enjoy.
-Et voila
+It’s super simple too, just mix your liquid collagen into your morning cuppa, give it a stir, and enjoy.
+Et voila!

 Want to know the best collagen to add to coffee?
-Take a look at our daily collagen sachets!
+Take a look at our collagen supplements range.
 Alternatively, for more skincare advice like how to deal with stressed skin or tips for menopausal skin, head over to our blog.